 Consumer wants and needs are also providing a moving target for many franchised operations.
 Coupled with the threat of lawsuits and legislation, an increased number of consumers watching their weight and/or seeking to eat healthier has resulted in radical changes to restaurant menus.

-In US examples, McDonald’s has introduced fruit, salads and wraps, Wendy’s is testing milk and fruit with its Kids Meals, Burger King is introducing low-fat baguette styled chicken sandwiches, and Subway has a new Kids Pak substituting fruit for cookies and 100% juice for fizzy drinks.
+In US examples, McDonald’s has introduced fruit, salads and wraps, Wendy’s is testing milk and fruit with its Kids Meals, Burger King is introducing low-fat baguette style chicken sandwiches, and Subway has a new Kids Pak substituting fruit for cookies and 100% juice for fizzy drinks.

 Challenges Faced By Franchises and Addressing Them